sfraser-dev/go-bootcamp-again-multimodule/README.md

 recommended best practice.
 You can always consider splitting your project into multiple modules later if the need arises.

-Ask Bard question: "show sample of project with single go.mod in the root".
+Ask question: "show sample of project with single go.mod in the root".

 I have a lot of redunancy in my project. cards/executable/main.go should be my root level main.go.
 I should get rid of odd_even/executable/main.go, structs/executable/main.go too.
 Having all these requires